kjpfleger/ui-design-project/README.md

 # ui-design-project

-This was my final project for UI Design
+This was my final project for COMS 4170 - UI Design